rymbenromdhan/glassdoor_web_scriping/README.md

  - Made a column that described the different positions based on the skills needed ( R, Python .. )
  - Simplified job titles
  - Splited the data based on postion ( Junior / Senior )

+### Data Analysis Phase:
+These are the steps that we followed in order to perform a successful data analysis
+phase:
+- We became more familiar with the descriptive statistics to analyze the data.
+- We used visualizations like histograms and scatter plots the better understand the data.
+- We used Python libraries for both the analysis and visualizations